Efficient moment tensor machine-learning interatomic potential for accurate description of defects in Ni-Al Alloys: Method development

-Based on above analysis, the computation routine for the moment tensors contraction in practice can then be established.
+Based on the above analysis, the computation routine for the moment tensors contraction in practice can then be established.
 First, the components $\{m_{i,j}\}$ of moment tensor $M_i$ can be calculated directly from atomic coordinates.
 The components of intermediate tensor $B_{\eta_3}$ in Fig.~\ref{fig:decomp}, for example, can be calculated by $b_{\eta_3,i} = \sum_k m_{3,k} m_{4,k}$ where $k$ loops over contracted indices, and so do other intermediate tensors.
 Taking $B_i$ as root node and $B_l$ and $B_m$ as leaf nodes for instance, the components of $B_i$ can be expressed as $b_{i, j} = \sum_k b_{l, k} b_{m, k}$.
-By assigning each nonequivalent tensor components with an unique ID, each intermediate tensor component and scalar tensor component can be evaluated through a collection of tuples $\{(n,d_i,k_i,l_i)\}$
+By assigning each nonequivalent tensor component with a unique ID, each intermediate tensor component and scalar tensor component can be evaluated through a collection of tuples $\{(n,d_i,k_i,l_i)\}$

-where $d_i$ is the degeneracy due to tensor symmetry, $n$, $k_i$ and $l_i$ are unique IDs of tensor components.
+where $d_i$ is the degeneracy owing to tensor symmetry, $n$, $k_i$, and $l_i$ are unique IDs of tensor components.
 We refer to these tuples as \textit{times rules}.
 Once these rules have been built, one can employ them at any time without rebuilding them.
+Additionally, the count of nonequivalent moment tensor elements ($n_m$), the count of nonequivalent intermediate tensor elements ($n_b$), and the count of rule applications ($n_t$) can all be determined.
+From Eq.~\eqref{eq:evalbs}, it is evident that the computational cost for evaluating all tensor elements, or equivalently, performing all tensor contractions, is proportional to $n_t$.